jaryd-bones/Emotion-Recognition-CNN/README.md

 # Emotion Recognition CNN

 A convolutional neural network (CNN) built with **PyTorch** for **facial emotion recognition**.
-This project was developed as part of an ECS 174 computer vision course to classify facial expressions into eight distinct emotions.
+This project was developed as part of a computer vision course to classify facial expressions into eight distinct emotions.

 ## Overview